civilservicelgbt/civilservicelgbt.github.io/_events/2023-05-25-civil-service-lgbt-agender-joint-social-manchester-july-2023.md

 Our Manchester socials take place on the **second Tuesday of each month**.

+T﻿his month we are hoping for a great turnout and have the downstairs bar area for our group, down the stairs and keep an eye out for the inflatable unicorn(s).

 If you have questions about this event, or you have an idea for a future event, you can contact our [North West local organisers](mailto:northwest@civilservice.lgbt).

 For all the latest updates from the North West region, check the [North West topic page](/topic/north-west)